openframeworks/ofBook/chapters/cplusplus_basics/chapter.md

 ![Figure 13.
 Standing on Shoulders of Giants](images/shoulders-of-giants.png "Figure 13.
 Standing on Shoulders of Giants")

 There are a few advantages to using C++ over the other options (mostly scripting) for your new media project.
 The discussion can get quite religious (read: heated) among those who know the details.
 If you seek to learn C++, then usually it is because you seek faster runtime performance, because C++ has more libraries that you can snap into your project, or because your mentor is working in that language.
-An OF project is considered higher-level because it is working with a greater encapsulation of complexity, and that is something to be proud of.
+An oF project is considered higher-level because it is working with a greater encapsulation of complexity, and that is something to be proud of.

 ## Variables (part 1)